Teaching Kids Self-Compassion: A Relational 4-Step Framework

 • Sunny – noticing the good alongside the hard

+Self-compassion is not a one-size-fits-all response.
 Different children need different things in different moments.
-One child may need to remember they are not alone.
-Another may need comfort.
-Another may need movement or a helpful action.
+One child may need to remember they are not alone (Buddy), while another may need to move their body (Doodles).
 The Resilience Habit Animals help children discover what might help in the moment.
-Over time, children begin to ask the question for themselves.
+Over time children begin to ask the question for themselves: What do I need right now?

 Take the Resilience Habit Animal Quiz